andreacorinti/andreacorinti.com/src/posts/eng/akira-and-final-fantasy-vii.md

 ## How much did Akira and Final Fantasy VII cost?

-On the one hand, manga aside, we have **the most expensive Japanese animated feature film of its time** [^anime]: Akira cost a whopping 8 million dollars, which in 1988 Japan was no small amount.
+First of all, manga aside, we have **the most expensive Japanese animated feature film of its time** [^anime]: Akira cost a whopping 8 million dollars, which in 1988 Japan was no small amount.

 [^anime]: If I'm not mistaken, the record was broken by Studio Ghibli with Princess Mononoke, but Otomo made up for it in 2004 with the very costly Steamboy.